asphaltbuffet/punch-board-calculator/README.md

 - [Increment Semantic Version](https://github.com/marketplace/actions/increment-semantic-version),
 - [Github Tag](https://github.com/marketplace/actions/github-tag).

 However, creating a release tag manually is often the optimal approach.
-Take notice that this template executes a release workflow each time a git tag with `v` prefix is pushed.
+Take notice that this template executes a release workflow each time a git tag with the `v` prefix is pushed.

 ## Contributing